 - Will likely result in material loss or damage to property, bodily injury, or loss of life if immediate action is not taken.

 In the case of an emergency, tell the contractor this is a prevailing wage job.
 After dealing with the emergency, it will be necessary to ensure the workers were paid not less than the prevailing rate of pay and file the completed Intent and Affidavit forms.

 A prime contractor and subcontractors must be "responsible bidders" to bid on a public works project.
 They must meet these requirements, including but not limited to:

-- Valid Unified Business Identifier (UBI).
+- Valid Unified Business Identifier (UBI) (Dept. of Revenue).